 It’s like assuming that people know whether an approaching car is speeding up or slowing down.
 In this case the viewing angle makes a huge difference.

+So the data often needs to be smoothed for the dashboard user.
+And manipulated.
+These can reveal subtle but important changes.
 These changes may be important indicators of environmental changes.
 The effectiveness of marketing locations may be changing.
 Early warning of these is really helpful.

 Your dashboard for marketing doesn’t relate to external objectives.